What is Your Favorite Animal?

 Of course, one of the obvious reasons wolves are important is once they are lost, they are lost forever.
 Short of cloning and other weird, unnatural ways of preserving a species, you can’t bring them back.
 Red wolves, as apex predators, also preserve the environment in which they live by maintaining the health of the ecosystem.
 Predators keep unhealthy animals in check and help prevent overpopulation of smaller animals.
 They also keep coyotes away when their population is at sustainable levels.
 Plus, they are just so darn cute.

 What Can We Do?

-To learn more red wolf facts, visit red wolves on exhibit at the NC Zoo, visit the WNC Nature Center or one of the 40 other breeding facilitities found throughout the US.
-Also, you can read more about them at Defenders of Wildlife or numerous other conservation organizations.
-While the deadline for comments to FWS on the red wolf program ended 7-24-17, it is never to late to make your voice heard.
-Speak up for these lovely creatures that truly are an American treasure.
+To learn more red wolf facts, visit red wolves on exhibit at the NC Zoo, the WNC Nature Center or one of the 40 other breeding facilities found throughout the US.
+For a list of the captive facilities, click.

 Also, you can read a great article by Christian Hunt, Defenders of Wildlife, “The Red Wolf of Yesterday, Today, and Tomorrow-Wild…”.
 It is an in-depth synopsis of what is happening to the red wolf in the wild.

 One of the best actions you can take is telling everyone you know about the plight of this wonderful animal.
 Most folks seem surprised to learn there are red wolves in the wild, in North Carolina no less.

 Make a donation to the following organizations and designate your money for red wolf conservation or symbolically adopt a wolf: